 Recommended Tools to Make this Recipe

 - Dutch Oven.
-Perfect for making smothered pork chops.
+Perfect for making smothered pork chops in the oven.

 - Wooden Spoon.
 The ideal tool for stirring and scraping the bottom of the pot.